-ItemAmount Brief Explanation Admission Application fee Non-refundable Application fee, I.M.Ed \$50 Non-refundable Admission deposit Non-refundable, credited toward tuition; due prior to registration to confirm your intention to attend a Cambridge College degree program Tuition Rates are set by the Board of Trustees and are subject to change.
+ItemAmount Brief Explanation Admission Application fee Non-refundable Application fee, I.M.Ed \$50 Non-refundable Admission deposit Non-refundable, credited toward tuition; due prior to registration to confirm your intention to attend a Cambridge College degree program rustees and are subject to change.
 Current rates apply to all students.
-Undergraduate\$300 Per credit hour (\$900 for a three-credit course) Per credit hour (\$1,050 for a three-credit course) • Per credit hour (\$1,125 for a three-credit course) Courses offered in collaboration with other institutions: Tuition and other fees may differ from standard Cambridge College rates.
-Call Business Office, the program director, or admission counselor for information.
+Per credit hour (\$900 for a three-credit course) Per credit hour (\$1,050 for a three-credit course) · Per credit hour (\$1,125 for a three-credit course) itutions: Tuition and other fees may differ from standard Cambridge College rates.
 M.M.
-E-Commerce Program\$700 Per credit hour (\$2,100 for a three-credit course) Program offered at Chesapeake, VA campus only Special Rates Alumni College/outreach courses Special rates apply; see program director for information Alumni tuition discount Applies to individual courses only, not to degree programs, Alumni College courses, or courses offered in collaboration with other institutions; good financial standing with the College required; undergraduate courses limited to six credits Medical Interpreter Training-non-credit\$450 Per course Course audit fee\$150 Per credit (\$450 for a three-credit course); subject to the same add/drop refund/tuition liability policy as are courses for credit Other Charges Student Injury and Sickness Insurance Plan Required of all matriculated students by Massachusetts state law; see Business Office for application and cost, or to fill out a waiver giving proof of insurance coverage by a qualified health insurance plan.
+E-Commerce Program\$700 Per credit hour (\$2,100 for a three-credit course) Program offered at Chesapeake, VA only Special Rates Alumni College/outreach courses Special rates apply; see program director for information Alumni tuition discount Applies to individual courses only, not to degree programs, Alumni College courses, or courses offered in collaboration with other institutions; good financial standing with the College required; undergraduate courses limited to six credits Medical Interpreter Training-non-credit\$450 Per course Course audit fee\$150 Per credit (\$450 for a three-credit course); subject to the same add/drop refund/tuition liability policy as are courses for credit Other Charges Student Injury and Sickness Insurance Plan Required of all matriculated students by Massachusetts state law; see Business Office for application and cost, or to fill out a waiver giving proof of insurance coverage by a qualified health insurance plan.
 Payment plan service charge\$60 Per term Checks returned by bank\$20 For each returned check Financial aid late fee\$50 May be charged if financial aid file is not completed by the add/drop deadline Course materials feevaries For copies and other materials provided in class